So you want to go to Lapland, you don’t know where to start and you’re completely overwhelmed with all the things you need to think about.

 - 100% polyester jogging bottoms.
 Most fleece is 100% polyester.
 I bought fleece trousers from Aldi for about £4 each for The Bears.

 - Salopettes/ski trousers.
 Even though you’re not skiing they are super warm and made for very cold conditions.
 Locals advise that good quality branded ski pants are far superior to the budget.
+If you don’t want to buy new, check out Ebay and other second hand sites.
 However, if you don’t want to buy ski trousers, the thermal underwear, polyester trousers and a cheap pair of waterproof pants (for a bit of wind protection) should be ok down to about -15°C.

 Again, layers are essential.
 You can take layers off if you get too hot or put layers on if you get too cold.